cse110-fa22-group3/cse110-fa22-group3/admin/cipipeline/phase1.md

 - JSDoc

   - Used to automate the process of creating documentation for all of our code in our codebase
-  - Reads all of the headers for every function in all JavaScript files and outputs to Github Pages
+  - Reads all of the headers for every function in all JavaScript files and outputs to GitHub Pages

 - Unit Testing
   - Used to automate the process of running unit tests for functions that we want to inspect